Mesabloo/coqide.kak/README.md

 This plugin comes with several default options, but some of them can be altered:

-- `coqide_command` is the command used to launch the daemon (which is written in Rust).
+- `coqide_tools_folder` is the folder containing all the required tools written in Rust for this plugin to work.
-  Sometimes, the executable is not in your PATH, so you may want to customize this option using `set-option global coqide_command "<path to coqide-daemon>"`.
+  This may be left blank, which means that the executables must be in your PATH.

+  The indicated folder must contain the executables:
+  - `coqide-daemon`: the daemon to serve as a bridge between Kakoune and CoqIDE
+  - `coq-parser`: the small tool used to get statement boundaries in the rest of the buffer.

-  The default value is `coqide-daemon` therefore assumes it is in your PATH.
+  The default value for this option is the empty string `""`.
+  A sane value could be `~/.local/bin`, as found in my example configuration.
 - `coqide_gutter_admitted_symbol` is the symbol displayed in the gutter next to any range containing an axiom.
   This defaults to `?` but is quite ugly, so I recommend changing it.
 - `coqide_gutter_error_symbol` is the symbol output in the gutter next to an error range.